 200 Main Street, Vineyard Haven, MA 02568

-Phone: 508.696.4210 & Email: [email protected] Hours: Effective June 14th, 2021 the Main Floor of the Library Building is open limited hours for Express Services, Tuesday & Wednesday from 1 pm to 5 pm, Thursday & Friday from 10 am to 5 pm, and Saturday from 1 pm to 4 pm.
-Children's Room browsing by appointment.
-The basement level remains closed.
+Phone: 508.696.4210 & Email: [email protected] Hours: Effective July 15th, 2021 the Library Building is open for Express Services, Tuesday through Friday from 10 am to 5 pm (until 6 pm Wednesday), and Saturday from 1 pm to 5 pm.
 Library staff are available by phone or email Monday - Saturday, 10 am - 5 pm.

-Contactless pickup is available by advance request on Mondays from Noon to 5 pm.
-Same day pickup available for requests placed by 2 pm.
+Contactless pickup is available by advance request on Mondays from 10 am to 5 pm, with same day pickup available for requests placed by 2 pm.